Counselling Session with Cyclic Intervention

 Zed: “A man made this belt for me with diamonds and clubs.
 I picked diamonds for gambling.
 The clubs are for respect: they’re strong.
 But you’re saying more, betting breaks respect, and, well, … I suppose that’s right.
 No one put it that way before.”

-Despite Zed saying he had difficulties at school and with memory, he immediately understood this cyclic logic.
-Fortuitously, the critical elements of the cyclic intervention were on his belt to help him remember the session.
+Zed had said he had difficulties at school and with memory, but he immediately understood this cyclic logic.
+Fortuitously, the critical elements of the cyclic intervention were on his belt, which could help him remember this new understanding of his gambling.

 Later, he said, “Perhaps I’m not so crazy, like mum says.”
-The cyclic intervention provided him with an alternative way to understand his gambling, and he seemed relieved.
+The cyclic intervention provided him with a more productive way to understand his gambling, and he seemed relieved.

 Zed had organised counselling at his lawyer’s urging, and was now involved in this session.